reedbryan/impactCLI/README.md

 # impactCLI

 A simple Java CLI application using picocli.
-Made for Impact.com by Reed Bryan #Hire me
+Made for Impact.com by Reed Bryan #HireMe

 ## Requirements
 - Java 8 or higher